-- 1. Consult with your advisor. - 2.
+- 1. Consult with your adviser. - 2.
 Obtain each faculty member's agreement to serve on the committee. - 3.
 Submit a copy of your completed Degree Checklist and a letter (or email) requesting formation of the doctoral committee to the Graduate Staff Assistant.
-The Degree Checklist should be initialed by your advisor, verifying that the necessary requirements have been met.
+The Degree Checklist should be initialed by your adviser, verifying that the necessary requirements have been met.
 The letter should include a well-reasoned defense for selecting each particular person as a committee member.
 The College and Departmental affiliation of each faculty member must be specified. - 4.
-Following receipt of this letter and checklist, the Graduate Staff Assistant will prepare the Doctoral Committee Approval form for the student and will collect signatures from committee members and the Director of Graduate Studies (DGS).
+Following receipt of this letter and checklist, the Graduate Staff Assistant will (a) prepare the Doctoral Committee Approval form for the student, (b) collect signatures from committee members and the Director of Graduate Studies (DGS), and (c) submit the form to the graduate school for approval and processing.
 The DGS may ask to meet with the student to discuss committee composition.